 “Unlike some countries we do not believe we should spend the next couple of years studying what 5G should be or how it should operate,” Wheeler said.
 “The future has a way of inventing itself.
 Turning innovators loose is far preferable to expecting committees and regulators to define the future.
 We won’t wait for the standards.”

 But with so many small cells transmitting such high frequencies so close to people’s homes, many experts fear that a frenzied push toward 5G lacks the consideration it deserves.
-Over 200 scientists and physicians from 35 countries have signed a call to action demanding a moratorium on 5G deployment until its radiation levels are proven safe, particularly for children and pregnant women.
+More than 200 scientists and physicians from 35 countries have signed a call to action (pdf) demanding a moratorium on 5G deployment until its radiation levels are proven safe, particularly for children and pregnant women.

-“Inaction is a cost to society and is not an option anymore… we unanimously acknowledge this serious hazard to public health…,” states the appeal.
+“Inaction is a cost to society and is not an option anymore. … We unanimously acknowledge this serious hazard to public health,” the appeal states.